mauricioklein/mauricioklein.github.io/_posts/2016-12-30-retrospective-2016.md

 Besides the technical challenge, the emotional was impacted as well with all these changes.
 New job, moving to another country, new life, new challenges...
 No need to say that the fear of the uncertainty hit me and in some opportunities I got myself thinking in giving up of moving to Germany.
-Today I see how wrong and stupid I was being that time, and I own this to my wife Jordana who gave me all the support to realize that I was being silly.
+Today I see how wrong and stupid I was being that time, and I own this to my wife Jordana who gave me all the support to realise that I was being silly.

 ![][bag-photo]